Marius Goring

 Marius Re Goring (23 May 1912 – 30 September 1998) was an English stage and screen actor.
-He often portrayed urbane and morally-grey characters, and is best remembered for the four films he made with Powell & Pressburger, particularly as Conductor 71 in A Matter of Life and Death and as Julian Craster in The Red Shoes.
+He often portrayed urbane and morally grey characters, and is best remembered for the four films he made with Powell & Pressburger, particularly as Conductor 71 in A Matter of Life and Death and as Julian Craster in The Red Shoes.
 He is also known for playing the titular role in the long-running TV drama series, The Expert.

 Early life

-Goring was born in Newport, Isle of Wight, the son of the eminent physician and researcher Dr Charles Buckman Goring (1870-1919), the author of The English Convict, and Kate Winifred (née Macdonald, 1874–1964), a professional pianist of Scottish descent who was also a suffragette.
+Goring was born on 23 May 1912 in Newport, Isle of Wight.
+He was the son of the eminent physician and researcher Charles Buckman Goring (1870–1919), the author of The English Convict, and Kate Winifred (née Macdonald, 1874–1964), a professional pianist of Scottish descent who was also a suffragette.
 He had an older brother, Donald, who died in Yemen, in 1936, from injuries sustained in a motor vehicle accident.

-After attending The Perse School in Cambridge, where he became a friend of an older boy, the future documentary film maker Humphrey Jennings, Goring studied modern languages at the universities of Frankfurt, Munich, Vienna and Paris.
+After attending The Perse School in Cambridge, where he became a friend of an older boy, the future documentary film maker Humphrey Jennings, Goring studied modern languages at the University of Frankfurt am Main, the Ludwig-Maximilians-Universität München, the University of Vienna, and the University of Paris.